Difference Between SIP and Mutual Fund Explained

 SIP vs Recurring Deposit: A Common Comparison

 Another frequent confusion is SIP vs recurring deposit.
 They look similar because both involve regular contributions, but they are fundamentally different products.
 An RD is a bank or post office term deposit in which you deposit a fixed amount periodically and earn interest based on the applicable rate.
-A SIP is periodic investing in a mutual fund scheme, so outcomes are market-linked.
+A SIP is periodic investing in a mutual fund scheme, so outcomes are market-linked, as SIPs invest in mutual funds that are exposed to financial markets, much like other comparisons such as ULIP vs mutual fund for long-term goals.

 The common differences are: